-Legislation Objectives & Application Relevance Federal Federal Environmental Planning and Assessment Act 1979 The objectives of this Act are to encourage: The proper management, development, and conservation of natural and artificial resources, including agricultural land, natural areas, forests, minerals, water, cities, towns and villages for the purpose of promoting the social and economic welfare of the community and a better environment, The promotion and co-ordination of the orderly and economic use and development of land, The protection, provision and co-ordination of communication and utility services, The provision of land for public purposes, The provision and co-ordination of community services and facilities, and The protection of the environment, including the protection and conservation of native animals and plants, including threatened species, populations and ecological communities, and their habitats, and Ecologically sustainable development, and The provision and maintenance of affordable housing, and to promote the sharing of the responsibility for environmental planning between the different levels of government in the State, and To provide increased opportunity for public involvement and participation in environmental planning and assessment.
+Legislation Objectives & Application Relevance Federal Environmental Planning and Assessment Act 1979 The objectives of this Act are to encourage: The proper management, development, and conservation of natural and artificial resources, including agricultural land, natural areas, forests, minerals, water, cities, towns and villages for the purpose of promoting the social and economic welfare of the community and a better environment, The promotion and co-ordination of the orderly and economic use and development of land, The protection, provision and co-ordination of communication and utility services, The provision of land for public purposes, The protection of the environment, including the protection and conservation of native animals and plants, including threatened species, populations and ecological communities, and their habitats, and Ecologically sustainable development, and The provision and maintenance of affordable housing, and to promote the sharing of the responsibility for environmental planning between the different levels of government in the State, and To provide increased opportunity for public involvement and participation in environmental planning and assessment.
 Planning approval for the project is regulated by the DPE under the Environmental Planning and Assessment Act 1979.